2025–26 US Cremonese season

-The 2025–26 season is the 123rd season in the history of Unione Sportiva Cremonese and their first season back in Serie A since the 2022–23 season following promotion from the Serie B in the previous season.
-In addition to Serie A, the club also participates in the Coppa Italia.
+The 2025–26 season was the 123rd season in the history of Unione Sportiva Cremonese and their first season back in Serie A since the 2022–23 season following promotion from the Serie B in the previous season.
+In addition to Serie A, the club also participated in the Coppa Italia.

 On 13 June 2025, the club announced that the contract of manager Giovanni Stroppa will not be renewed and will expire at the end of the season, after securing promotion with the Grigiorossi through the play-offs.
 On 2 July 2025, Davide Nicola was appointed as the new manager until 2027.
+On 18 March 2026, Marco Giampaolo was appointed manager of Cremonese.